Landennelson06/FRCStreamDeckClient/README.md

 ### Help!
 The code is ugly, what is the stack?

 The stack is the [python-elgato-streamdeck](https://github.com/abcminiuser/python-elgato-streamdeck) library, which takes the images in the assets folder and assigns them.
 The code then reaches out over networktables, specifically on the `StreamDeckData` table, and publishes data to the `true` publisher.
 Key info starts at 1, not zero, as the easiest way for me to publish the key info was to have 0 be disabled.

+### I want to build the application myself

+Great!
+Here's an install line for all the dependencies `pip3 install pyntcore streamdeck pillow`